How to Care for Soy Candles

 For a cotton wick, light the candle for a few seconds.
 Have a paper towel or paper napkin ready and blow it out.
 Use the paper towel to wipe off any excess wax that might be on the wick.
 Then re-light.
 Repeat if needed, but usually that does the trick.

-For both of these tricks, be sure to use caution as to not burn yourself--the wicks should not be too hot when you do this.
+For both of these tricks, be sure to use caution so you don't burn yourself--the wicks should not be too hot when you do this.

 Be sure there is an opening in the foil at the top of the candle that is wide enough for it to burn correctly.